jamesls/fakeredis/README.rst

   >>> r2.get('bar')
   'baz'

-Because fakeredis stores state at the module level, if you want to ensure that you have a clean slate for every unit test you run, be sure to call `r.flushall()` in your ``tearDown`` method.
+Because fakenewsredis stores state at the module level, if you want to ensure that you have a clean slate for every unit test you run, be sure to call `r.flushall()` in your ``tearDown`` method.
 For example::

     def setUp(self):
         # Setup fake redis for testing.
-        self.r = fakeredis.FakeStrictRedis()
+        self.r = fakenewsredis.FakeStrictRedis()

     def tearDown(self):
-        # Clear data in fakeredis.
+        # Clear data in fakenewsredis.
         self.r.flushall()

-Fakeredis implements the same interface as `redis-py`_, the popular redis client for python, and models the responses of redis 2.6.
+Fakenewsredis implements the same interface as `redis-py`_, the popular redis client for python, and models the responses of redis 2.6.

 Unimplemented Commands
 ======================

-All of the redis commands are implemented in fakeredis with these exceptions:
+All of the redis commands are implemented in fakenewsredis with these exceptions: